d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/subword-embedding.md

 was neither explored in word2vec nor in GloVe.

-## fastText
+## The fastText Model

-In word2vec, we did not directly use morphology information.
-In both the skip-gram model and continuous bag-of-words model, we use different vectors to represent words with different forms.
-For example, "dog" and "dogs" are represented by two different vectors, while the relationship between these two vectors is not directly represented in the model.
-In view of this, fastText :cite:`Bojanowski.Grave.Joulin.ea.2017` proposes the method of subword embedding, thereby attempting to introduce morphological information in the skip-gram model in word2vec.
+Recall how words are represented in word2vec.
+In both the skip-gram model
+and the continuous bag-of-words model, different inflected forms of the same word are directly represented by different vectors without shared parameters.
+To use morphological information, the *fastText* model proposed a *subword embedding* approach, where a subword is a character $n$-gram :cite:`Bojanowski.Grave.Joulin.ea.2017`.
+Instead of learning word-level vector representations, fastText can be considered as the subword-level skip-gram, where each *center word* is represented by the sum of its subword vectors.

+Let us illustrate how to obtain subwords for each center word in fastText using the word "where".
-In fastText, each central word is represented as a collection of subwords.
-Below we use the word "where" as an example to understand how subwords are formed.
-First, we add the special characters “&lt;” and “&gt;” at the beginning and end of the word to distinguish the subwords used as prefixes and suffixes.
-Then, we treat the word as a sequence of characters to extract the $n$-grams.
-For example, when $n=3$, we can get all subwords with a length of $3$:
+First, add special characters “&lt;” and “&gt;” at the beginning and end of the word to distinguish prefixes and suffixes from other subwords.

-$$\textrm{"<wh"}, \ \textrm{"whe"}, \ \textrm{"her"}, \ \textrm{"ere"}, \ \textrm{"re>"},$$
+Then, extract character $n$-grams from the word.
+For example, when $n=3$,

-and the special subword $\textrm{"<where>"}$.
+we obtain all subwords of length 3: "&lt;wh", "whe", "her", "ere", "re&gt;", and the special subword "&lt;where&gt;".

+In fastText, for any word $w$, denote by $\mathcal{G}_w$ the union of all its subwords of length between 3 and 6 and its special subword.
+The vocabulary
+is the union of the subwords of all words.
+Letting $\mathbf{z}_g$
-In fastText, for a word $w$, we record the union of all its subwords with length of $3$ to $6$ and special subwords as $\mathcal{G}_w$.
-Thus, the dictionary is the union of the collection of subwords of all words.
-Assume the vector of the subword $g$ in the dictionary is $\mathbf{z}_g$.
-Then, the central word vector $\mathbf{u}_w$ for the word $w$ in the skip-gram model can be expressed as
+be the vector of subword $g$ in the dictionary, the vector $\mathbf{v}_w$ for word $w$ as a center word in the skip-gram model is the sum of its subword vectors:

-$$\mathbf{u}_w = \sum_{g\in\mathcal{G}_w} \mathbf{z}_g.$$
+$$\mathbf{v}_w = \sum_{g\in\mathcal{G}_w} \mathbf{z}_g.$$

-The rest of the fastText process is consistent with the skip-gram model, so it is not repeated here.
-As we can see, compared with the skip-gram model, the dictionary in fastText is larger, resulting in more model parameters.
-Also, the vector of one word requires the summation of all subword vectors, which results in higher computation complexity.
-However, we can obtain better vectors for more uncommon complex words, even words not existing in the dictionary, by looking at other words with similar structures.
+The rest of fastText is the same as the skip-gram model.
+Compared with the skip-gram model, the vocabulary in fastText is larger, resulting in more model parameters.
+Besides,
+to calculate the representation of a word, all its subword vectors have to be summed, leading to higher computational complexity.
+However,
+thanks to shared parameters from subwords among words with similar structures, rare words and even out-of-vocabulary words may obtain better vector representations in fastText.

 ## Byte Pair Encoding